lsieck519/Sieck-Portfolio/README.md

 -A functioning navigation bar

--A section to display samples of my previous work
+-A section to display samples of my work

 -An "About me" section